Abhishekskulkarni/Tamil-Handwritten-Digit-Recognition-System-/README.md

                     extracted features are used in the model training process.
 Once the model is built we check its accuracy and test the model.
 We also checked the performance of the model on unseen data i.e the data which was not the part of the collected dataset.
+//Algorithms Used
+                    After performing EDA and preprocessing, we came to the part where we have to choose the best algorithm for model building.
+So, these algorithms we used to build the model from which we chose the one which gave the best result.
+                    ● SVM (Support vector Machine)
+                    ● KNN (K-Nearest Neighbours)
+                    ● Random Forest